 You may also choose available modules from other arts and humanities departments.

-You'll submit your dissertation in September.
+You'll submit your dissertation at the end of your course.
 Recent dissertation topics have included:

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.